AdaCore/spark2014/docs/lrm/source/packages.rst

                    visible then Global and Depends aspects shall consistently denote one of them

 #.
-The ``constituents`` of a state abstraction not declared in a given
-   package may only be used in an aspect specification in the given package where the refinement of the state abstraction is visible.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR The ``constituents`` of a state abstraction not declared in a given package may only be used in an aspect specification in the given package where the refinement of the state abstraction is visible.

-#.
 In a package which declares a state abstraction which is Part_Of an
    encapsulating state abstraction aspect specifications may denote the local state abstraction rather than the encapsulating one if